datalad/datalad/docs/source/basics.rst

 Basic principles
 ****************

-DataLad was designed so it could be used both as a command-line tool, and as a Python module.
-Sections following this one (:ref:`chap_cmdline` and :ref:`chap_modref`) provide detailed description of the commands and functions of the two interfaces.
+DataLad is designed to be used both as a command-line tool, and as a Python module.
+The sections :ref:`chap_cmdline` and :ref:`chap_modref` provide detailed description of the commands and functions of the two interfaces.
 This section presents common concepts.
-Although examples will be presented using command line interface commands, all functionality with identically named functions and options are available through Python API.
+Although examples will frequently be presented using command line interface commands, all functionality with identically named functions and options are available through Python API as well.

 Distribution
 ============